 Superboy is re-entrusted with a Legion flight ring.
 He's also given an official Legion costume.
 NOTE: This costume is the one he is shown wearing in Kingdom Come.

-1st app.
+First app.
 C.O.M.P.U.T.O.
-(Cyber-cerebral Overlapping Multiprocessor Universal Transceiver-Operator), child of a Metal Men responsometer and a Mother Box; it overtakes Triad.
+(Cyber-cerebral Overlapping Multiprocessor Universal Transceiver-Operator), child of a Metal Men Responsometer and a Mother Box; it overtakes Triad.
 Apparition meets Phase.

 Legion vs. C.O.M.P.U.T.O.
 Apparition merges with Phase.
-1st app.
+First app.
 The Luck Lords.
 GUEST APPS: Robin, Impulse, Superboy.

 Superman aides against C.O.M.P.U.T.O.

 The Legion meets the reality-jumping Access, who takes them to an alternate universe.
 They meet an elder band of X-Men (Wolverine, Storm, Magneto, Shadowcat.
 Colossus, Rachel Summers and Franklin Richards) and Brainy helps nullify the Sentinel inhibitor collars.
 NOTE: They crossed into the alternate X-future of Uncanny X-Men #141-142.
 Access first appeared in DC Versus Marvel #1 (Dec.
 1995).